-- Cultivated a special rapport with an introverted student who was challenged by social anxiety.
-It took the time to get to know his unique interests and develop activities that incorporated them.
-Provided the child with praise and positive reinforcement, helping him cultivate a passion for school while learning to express himself and slowly interact with others.
+- Cultivated a special rapport with an introverted student challenged by social anxiety.
+Getting to know his unique interests and developing and incorporating activities took time.
+Provided the student with praise and positive reinforcement, helping him cultivate a passion for school while learning to express himself and slowly interact with others.

 - Integrated read-aloud, literature circles, and creative writing to improve students’ reading comprehension and writing skills.
 Choose modern, age-appropriate literature to get students excited about reading and writing.

-- Provided after-school tutoring to help two struggling students successfully pass their upcoming math exams.
+- Provided after-school tutoring to help two struggling students pass their upcoming math exams.

 - Assisted with extracurricular activities, including girls’ volleyball, chess club, and a teacher yoga class.*

-*This last point demonstrates your willingness to participate in extracurricular events, contribute to the school community, and go the extra mile for students and colleagues alike.
+*This last point demonstrates your willingness to participate in extracurricular events, contribute to the school community, and go the extra mile for students and colleagues.

-As you can see, writing a resume without experience teaching in a classroom of your own is doable.
+As you can see, writing a resume without experience teaching in your classroom is doable.

 It can be difficult to choose the right words for a first-year teacher CV or Resume, but it’s doable.
 We do it every day with exceptional success.